About Janice

 Bringing quality editing to quality writing

-My specialization is in energy-related fields, and particularly in nuclear energy, but I have experience in a wide range of technical areas from shipbuilding and aeronautics to economics and environmental issues.
+Although my specialization is in energy-related fields, and particularly in nuclear energy, as well as in international security, I also have experience in a wide range of technical areas from shipbuilding and aeronautics to economics and environmental issues.

-I have a bachelor’s degree in history and French from the University of New Brunswick, as well as a master’s degree in history from Queen’s University and a master’s degree in international relations from Cambridge University.
+I have a bachelor’s degree in history and French from the University of New Brunswick, as well as a master’s degree in history from Queen’s University and a master’s degree in international relations from the University of Cambridge.
 I have also completed course work towards the Ryerson University Publications Certificate.
-Since the 1990s, I’ve been trying – primarily through courses – to master the French language.
-Living and working in France for over 20 years has helped considerably, but it is the work of a lifetime.
+I’ve also been attempting to master the French language, mainly by living and working in France for over 20 years.
+It is, however, the work of a lifetime.

-I was responsible for editing approximately 75 publications per year at the NEA and providing editorial guidance to senior staff supporting seven standing technical committees.
-As the Head of the Publications Unit and Senior Editor, I oversaw the yearly program of publications, supervising five staff members and guiding in particular the work of the graphic designer to ensure the layout of publications in InDesign and final clearance of print-ready files.
-I also managed the preparation of communication materials – brochures, newsletters, webinar briefs, totems and policy briefs – and carried out research and analyses on the status of nuclear energy programs and associated policy developments in member countries.
+As a consultant technical Editor at the IAEA, I was responsible for the technical editing of draft publications in the Nuclear Security Series.
+At the NEA, I edited approximately 75 publications per year, providing editorial guidance to senior staff supporting seven standing technical committees.
+I was also Head of the Publications Unit , overseeing the yearly programme of publications, supervising five staff members and guiding the work of the graphic designer to ensure the layout of publications in InDesign and final clearance of print-ready files.
+I also managed the preparation of communication materials – brochures, newsletters, webinar briefs, totems and policy briefs – and carried out research and analyses on the status of nuclear energy programmes and associated policy developments in member countries.
 Revising French translations and drafting summary records for biannual Steering Committee meetings and annual co-ordination meetings between the IAEA and NEA were also part of my responsibilities, as were editing and proofreading official documents for these meetings.

 There is a great book called “The Subversive Copy Editor” by Carol Fisher Saller that I would recommend to aspiring copy editors.
 She dedicates a chapter in this book to the author/editor relationship and to “when things get tough”, and here says “take the precaution of explaining some of the editing issues … and emphasize your willingness to discuss them”.
 In my experience, this is key to having a positive author/editor relationship.
-Agreeing up front on the style guide and the dictionary also goes a long way in making both editor and author happy.
-So far so good since customers have been satisfied thus far.
+Agreeing up front on the style guide also goes a long way in making both editor and author happy.
+So far so good since clients are generally very happy with my work.

 The short answer is yes, with an important caveat.
 I am not trained as a translator.
 I know many a translator who has had difficulty entering the translation field, and I can understand why.
 While translators are very good writers – in at least two languages – they are not simply translating words and sentences from one language to another.
 They are also translating ideas, culture and even history, which requires a certain form of mental gymnastics that comes with considerable practice.
 Without this practice, it’s not easy to hone the skill.